RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios

 \subsection{Lighting Annotation Prompt}

-The lighting annotation prompt aims to capture the global illumination level of each scene.
-By classifying images into four brightness levels, this prompt helps quantify how illumination affects RGB, TIR, and RGB-TIR providing essential metadata for analyzing modality robustness under varying lighting environments
+The lighting annotation prompt captures the overall illumination level of each scene.
+By assigning each image to one of four brightness levels, it provides metadata that is useful for analyzing the robustness of RGB, TIR, and RGB-TIR models under different lighting conditions.